LIME Q and A

 Calcium Hydroxide Crystal Evolution upon Aging of Lime Putty, C. Rodriguez-Navarro, E. Hansen, and W. Ginell of the Getty Conservation Institute, J. Am.
 Ceram.
 Soc., 81 3032-34, 1998.

 5. I’ve heard that if you calcine a limestone that has clay in it, it will produce a hydraulic lime.
 Is this true?

 -Julia, an architect from New York

 In order for the lime to have hydraulic properties it must have a clay that contains silica, and to a lesser extent alumina and even iron.
 Silica is the important mineral.
-In firing the limestone, the silica is chemically combined with the calcium to form calcium silicate.
-It can then form calcium silicate cement when it is combined with water.
+In firing the limestone, the silica combines chemically with the calcium to form calcium silicate.
+Add water, and calcium silicate cement forms.

 So in order for the lime to have hydraulic properties it must contain the right type of clay that has the minimum silica content and be fired at the correct temperature.
 But there are other factors that determine hydraulicity.
 We can discuss these later when we talk about pozzolans.
 For now just think of hydraulic lime as a type of natural cement that in terms of strength is between pure lime and Portland-type cements.

 6. What is the difference between dolomitic and high-calcium limes, and what does this mean for lime mortars?

 -Matt, a stone mason from Colorado

 High-calcium limestones are properly defined as those with 95% calcium content, although you should check with the supplier because many say “high-calcium” simply because the calcium content is more than half.